-75 5.2.3 Midnight sector 21:00-02:00 MLT
+5.2.3 Midnight sector 21:00-02:00 MLT

 In this sector, the WE exists almost exclusively (Fig. 6).
-Moreover, the current intensity correlates here well with the AsyH, AL, and IndN indices with a maximum value of r=0.76 for the IndN coupling function.
+Moreover, the current intensity correlates well here with the AsyH, AL, and IndN indices, with a maximum value of r = 0.76 for the IndN coupling function.

 The MLat(WE) position, however, correlates only with the SymH index.
-It decreases from 62° to 58° for a change of SymH from \sim -40 nT to \sim -170 nT.
-The lowest possible MLat appears to be \sim 58°.
+It decreases from 62 to 58° for a change in SymH from ~ -40 to ~ -170 nT.
+The lowest possible MLat appears to be $\sim 58^{\circ}$.

-The WE current strength increases from values <0.2 A/m to ~1.5 A/m for an intensification of the disturbance according to the IndN coupling function from 0 to 325, while the WE position may have an equatorward threshold value of $\sim58^{\circ}$.
+The WE current strength increases from values <0.2 to $\sim 1.5\,A\,m^{-1}$ for an intensification of the disturbance according to the IndN coupling function from 0 to $325 \,\text{MWb}\,\text{s}^{-1}$ (megawebers per second), while the WE position may have an equatorward threshold value of ~ 58° .

-585 5.2.4 Morning sector 02:00-09:00 MLT
+5.2.4 Morning sector 02:00-09:00 MLT

 Similar to the midnight sector, the WE exists also almost exclusively within the morning sector (Fig. 7).
-The current intensity correlates here well with the AsyH and AL, with a maximum value of r=0.69 for the AsyH index.
-The WE current strength increases from values 0.32 A/m to 1.92 A/m with an increase of the AsyH value from 40 nT to 200 nT, while the electrojet position moves equatorward until a threshold value of $\sim 56^{\circ}$.
+The current intensity correlates well here with the AsyH and AL, with a maximum value of r = 0.69 for the AsyH index.
+The WE current strength increases from values 0.32 to 1.92 A m-1, with an increase in the AsyH value from 40 to 200 nT, while the electrojet position moves equatorward until a threshold value of $\sim 56^{\circ}$.

-The MLat(WE) position correlates only with the SymH index.
+The MLat (WE) position correlates only with the SymH index.
 In this regard the midnight and morning sectors show the same behaviour.
-The MLat positions are controlled predominantly by the SymH index, i.e., by the intensity of the ring current DR rather than by any other current system.
+The MLat positions are controlled predominantly by the SymH index, i.e. by the intensity of the ring current DR rather than by any other current system.

 The central plasma sheet of the magnetospheric tail is the source region of the WE in the nighttime sector.
-An increase of the DR is accompanied by a change of the geometry of the magnetic field lines that are interconnected with the central plasma sheet.
+An increase in the DR is accompanied by a change in the geometry of the magnetic field lines that are interconnected with the central plasma sheet.
 This results in a shift of the ionospheric projection of the WE toward the equator.
-The relation between the current intensity in the WE and the AL value is not needed for the interpretation.
+The AL index likewise characterizes the westward electrojet WE, but the method of its derivation differs.
+The AL index indicates the maximum decrease in the horizontal magnetic component of a longitudinal chain of observatories, which is equivalent to the current intensity in westward direction for a given UT moment.
+The WE, on the other hand, marks the maximum current intensity in westward direction over the meridional sector and the time interval of the spacecraft's orbit.
+The differences in the methodology of their determination results in rather low correlation values and in the MLT dependent variations of the correlation.